apple patient

 Starting with iOS 14.5, iPadOS 14.5 and tvOS 14.5, released this week, apps must ask for permission before tracking users' activity across other companies' apps and websites for targeted advertising purposes.

 On an iPhone or iPad, users can manage tracking permissions on an app-by-app basis in the Settings app under Privacy in the Tracking section.
-There is a setting called "Allow apps to request tracking" that applies to all apps.
-Any app that asks for permission to track while this setting is disabled will be treated as if the user has declined tracking.
+There's a setting called "Allow apps to request tracking" that applies to all apps.
+Any app that requests permission to track while this setting is disabled will be treated as if the user has declined tracking.

 App tracking transparency: Apple lists criteria